reflex-dev/reflex-web/docs/library/layout/stack.md

 `vstack` is used to stack elements in the vertical direction.

-`vstack` is used to stack elements in the horizontal direction.
+`hstack` is used to stack elements in the horizontal direction.

 `stack` is used to stack elements in the vertical or horizontal direction.